Measuring Oscillations with A Million Atmospheric Neutrinos: Results

 At the GeV scale, neutrinos crossing the mantle undergo a large flavor oscillation due to the MSW resonance at $\sim \SI{6}\GeV$.
-As described in~\Cref{sec:OSC}, the resonance happens due to the effective enhancement of $\theta_{13}$ mixing angle.
+As described in~\Cref{sec:OSC}, the resonance happens due to the effective enhancement of the $\theta_{13}$ mixing angle.
 This affects neutrinos if the mass ordering is normal, and anti-neutrinos in the inverted scenario.
-Although atmospheric experiments cannot differentiate between neutrinos and anti-neutrinos on an event-by-event basis, the differences in the flux and the cross-section allow for statistical separation.
+Although atmospheric experiments cannot differentiate between neutrinos and anti-neutrinos on an event-by-event basis, the differences in the flux and the cross section allow for statistical separation.
 Since this is a very localized process in energy and direction, the events with better angular and energy resolution will contribute more to identifying it, and therefore they will contribute to the neutrino mass ordering sensitivity.
 This is what we have observed in~\Cref{fig:ICparam}, where tracks show a larger modification under the mass ordering.
-For the case of SuperK and ORCA, we see in \Cref{fig:ORCA_distribution_Reco}, \Cref{fig:sk_dcpmo_ratio}, and \Cref{fig:skgd_dcpmo_ratio} that most of the sensitivity to the ordering comes from $e$-like and cascades samples in the relevant energy region.
+For the case of HyperK, SuperK and ORCA, we see in \Cref{fig:ORCA_distribution_Reco}, \Cref{fig:sk_dcpmo_ratio}, and \Cref{fig:skgd_dcpmo_ratio} that most of the sensitivity to the ordering comes from $e$-like and cascades samples in the relevant energy region.
 In~\Cref{fig:ordering}, we show the sensitivity to the ordering as a function of operation time by combining the three experiments.
-It would be possible to obtain a $6\sigma$ identification of the ordering after $5$~years of Super-K with Gd in addition to its current exposure, $5$~years of IceCube-Upgrade, and $3$~years of ORCA even with the obtained 90\% C.L. range over $\sin^2\theta_{23}$.
+It would be possible to obtain a $6\sigma$ identification of the ordering after five years of SuperK with Gd in addition to its current exposure, five years of IceCube Upgrade, and three years of ORCA even with the obtained 90\% C.L. range over $\sin^2\theta_{23}$.

-The enhancement on the effective $\theta_{13}$ also brings us the option to measure this parameter.
+The effective enhancement on $\theta_{13}$ also provides the option to measure this parameter.
 Although this parameter has been measured with high precision in reactor experiments~\cite{DayaBay:2018yms, RENO:2018dro, DoubleChooz:2019qbj} looking for the disappearance of $\overline{\nu}_e$ and more recently in LBL~\cite{T2K:2019bcf, Hartnell2022-do} using the appearance channel, atmospheric neutrinos bring us a complementary way to measure it via the matter effect in Earth.
 Also, this will constitute the first observation of the MSW effect on Earth.
-This parameter is measured by the three experiments by separate \Cref{fig:t13}, and the combined analysis will reach an uncertainty smaller than $20\%$.
+This parameter is measured by the three experiments by separate, and the combined analysis will reach an uncertainty smaller than $20\%$: see~\Cref{fig:t13}.